jalal246/aleppo/README.md

   ```

-# doo: resolve multiple arguments with multiple functions in one call.
+# doo: resolves multiple arguments with multiple functions in one call.
 ```javascript
 import doo from 'aleppo'